yanbrasiliano/make-burger-vue/README.md

-# Make Your Burguer 🍔
+# Make Your Burger 🍔
 Project in vue where the customer assembles his burger and has access to the order management tab.